alvarinc/KittyEngine/README.md

 ### How to use

-For explore maps, change `KittyEngine.SampleMaps.MapNames` value in file `src\KittyEngine.Server\StartupBehavior.cs`
+For use an other map, change `KittyEngine.SampleMaps.MapNames` value in file `src\KittyEngine.Server\StartupBehavior.cs`

 Start `KittyEngine.Server`.
 Then start `KittyEngine.SampleGame`